|

 I have created a new set of digital papers that take the iconic CN Tower (and the Skydome!) and render them in a warm, hand-crafted, faux-embroidery style.
 They give you that nostalgic, stitched-textile feel without needing a needle and thread.

 Since they include a Commercial License, they are perfect for creating your own unique Toronto-themed Christmas cards, mugs, or scrapbook pages.
+Thank you for your support!
+Click the image below to buy.

 Resources: